GenomicsStandardsConsortium/gensc.github.io/mixs6/index.md

      * [date_last_rain](date_last_rain.md) - The date of the last time it rained
      * [density](density.md) - Density of the sample, which is its mass per unit volume (aka volumetric mass density)
      * [depos_env](depos_env.md) - Main depositional environment (https://en.wikipedia.org/wiki/Depositional_environment).
 If "other" is specified, please propose entry in "additional info" field
-     * [depth](depth.md) - Please refer to the definitions of depth in the environmental packages
+     * [depth](depth.md) - The vertical distance below local surface, e.g. For sediment or soil samples depth is measured from sediment or soil surface, respectively.
+Depth can be reported as an interval for subsurface samples.
      * [dermatology_disord](dermatology_disord.md) - History of dermatology disorders; can include multiple disorders.
 The terms should be chosen from the DO (Human Disease Ontology) at http://www.disease-ontology.org, skin disease (https://disease-ontology.org/?id=DOID:37).
      * [dew_point](dew_point.md) - The temperature to which a given parcel of humid air must be cooled, at constant barometric pressure, for water vapor to condense into water.
      * [diet_last_six_month](diet_last_six_month.md) - Specification of major diet changes in the last six months, if yes the change should be specified